 Mount Gahinga Lodge

-Mount Gahinga Lodge, the main luxury base for visiting Mgahinga Gorilla National Park, offers an unrivaled position beneath a trio of lofty volcanic peaks belonging to the Virunga range bordering Rwanda and the Democratic Republic of the Congo.
+Mount Gahinga Lodge, the main luxury base for visiting Mgahinga Gorilla Park, offers an unrivaled position beneath a trio of lofty volcanic peaks belonging to the Virunga range bordering Rwanda and the Democratic Republic of the Congo.
 The lodge, which has been under the same active administration since its inception in 2002, consists of seven enormous cottages that mix traditional Bafumbira stone architecture with modern conveniences and outstanding services.
-Mount Gahinga Lodge, located only five minutes from the main park gate, is suitable for gorilla tracking in Mgahinga, as well as other activities such as golden monkey trekking and day treks to the Virunga hills.
+Mount Gahinga Lodge, located only five minutes from the main park gate, is suitable for gorilla tracking in Mgahinga Gorilla Park, as well as other activities such as golden monkey trekking and day treks to the Virunga hills.

 Mweya Safari Lodge